Generic Name: codeine and promethazine (KOE deen and proe METH a zeen)

 Codeine is a narcotic.
 It is a pain reliever and a cough suppressant.
 Promethazine is an antihistamine.
 It blocks the effects of the naturally occurring chemical histamine in your body.

-Codeine and promethazine is a combination medicine used to treat cold or allergy symptoms such as runny nose, sneezing, and cough.
+Codeine Phosphate-Promethazine HCl is a combination medicine used to treat cold or allergy symptoms such as runny nose, sneezing, and cough.